OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 To start your application in dev mode with customizations, you can either right-click on the application listed in the Liberty dashboard and click the  **Start...** action, or you can right-click the application in the project explorer, select **Run As** from the menu, and click the **Liberty Start...** launch shortcut.
 This action opens the Liberty configuration dialog that provides two customization tabs: **Start** and **JRE**.

 Use the **Start** tab to customize how and where dev mode is run.
 On this tab, you can specify parameters such as `-DhotTests=true` and whether or not you want your application to run in a container.
+You can also specify if you want to run a clean before building the application.

 ![Liberty configuration dialog start tab](images/maven-runConfigurationsDialogStartTab.png)